 Using the catheters, the electrophysiologist will send electrical signals to your heart and record your heart’s electrical activity.

 The EPS will help determine:

-- the source of the abnormal heartbeat
+- the source of your atypical heartbeat

 - which medications might work to treat your arrhythmia